grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/grafana-com/index.md

 # Configure Grafana Com authentication

-To enable GrafanaCom as your authentication provider, you configure it to generate a client ID and a secret key.
+To use GrafanaCom as your authentication provider, you need to generate a client ID and a secret key by following these steps:

 ## Create GrafanaCom OAuth keys